 1. Who should attend this course?

-This course is for people who work in Human-Centred Design and want to improve their ability to communicate, tell stories and solve problems via sketching and visual thinking.
+This course is for anyone who wants to improve their ability to communicate, tell stories and solve design-related problems by using sketching and visual thinking.
 Drawing skills are not a prerequisite; you’ll learn to sketch ideas in their basic form, which is all that’s needed for visual thinking.

 2. Why visual thinking?

 The human brain is a visual processing machine.
 Today, the visual medium has become more important than ever, including its use during the design process.
-Designers who can map complexity and tell stories via sketching make better communicators and problem solvers.
+Designers who can translate ideas and tell stories via sketching make better communicators and collaborators.

-However, not all of us learned to use visuals the same way we learned to use words or numbers to think through problems.
-The most practical way to learn these skills is via drawing and the visual thinking toolkit.
+However, not all of us learned to work with visuals the same way we learned to work with words or numbers throughout our schooling.
+The most practical way to learn these skills is via drawing, and practicing the visual thinking toolkit.

 3. What will I get from this course?

-This course has been designed for practical outcomes.
-Over three weeks, you’ll receive a mix of video content and exercises.
-You’ll get the option to learn with us via regular 20‑minute sessions, or complete lessons and exercises at your own pace.
+This course is designed for practical outcomes.
+Over three weeks, you’ll receive a mix of videos and exercises; you can complete them with us via regular 20‑minute sessions, or learn at your own pace.
 You’ll also get to submit a capstone project and receive feedback from your peers.